Five Ways To Use A Digital Multimeter

 Some newer multimeters come with a feature called an "amp clamp" that lets you measure current without disconnecting the circuit.
 But there are still a couple of tricks.
 First, when measuring DC current, make sure you understand your DVOM's directional component.
 Some come with a plus sign and an arrow, showing which side of the meter should face the battery's positive terminal.
 Consult your manual.
 Second, you'll need to measure current through just one conductor — particularly, the positive conductor (usually red).
 On marine DC systems, you'll sometimes find duplex wire, which contains both the positive and negative (usually black or yellow) conductors inside a single sheath; you'll need to separate them to do this test.

-For more detail on these and other tests, see Ed Sherman's Powerboater's Guide to Electrical Systems or take the online course "Basic Marine Electricity and Marine Corrosion Prevention," created by Ed Sherman and yours truly (www.abycinc.org).
+For more detail on these and other tests, see Ed Sherman's Powerboater's Guide to Electrical Systems or find a "Basic Marine Electricity and Marine Corrosion Prevention," course near you at www.abycinc.org.

 Tim Murphy is the co-author of Fundamentals of Marine Service Technology (ABYC, 2012).